maxritter/diy-thermocam-website/src/pages/build-your-own.md

 title: Build Your Own
 subtitle: >-
-  This guide will guide you through all the steps to assemble your own DIY-Thermocam V3 from the components inside the KIT at home easily
+  This guide will guide you through all the steps to assemble your own DIY-Thermocam V3 from the components inside the KIT at home easily.
 seo:
   title: DIY-Thermocam | Open-source thermal imaging for everyone!
   description: >-